 A conventional ramjet engine is just a "stovepipe", a tube contoured to provide some compression of the inlet flow, along with a fuel injector system and an igniter to burn the fuel.
 Combustion takes place in a subsonic airflow, though it is useful in this context to realize that the speed of sound is several times higher in a high-pressure, high-temperature airflow.
-To reach higher speeds, it is necessary to support combustion in a supersonic airflow, which is difficult to do in an engine of any reasonable length, a trick compared to lighting a match in a hurricane.
+To reach higher speeds, it is necessary to support combustion in a supersonic airflow, which is difficult to do in an engine of any reasonable length -- a trick compared to lighting a match in a hurricane, and keeping it lit.

 Critics began to poke fun at the program, claiming the engineers were after "unobtainium" -- a remarkable substance whose weight converged towards zero while thermal resistance, strength, and cost rose toward infinity.
 Of course, the project began to fall behind schedule while the pricetag climbed, and the military began to look for an exit.
 In 1993, the program got the axe, though work did continue on small rocket-launched scramjet demonstrator vehicles.
 Of course, once the Americans had committed to NASP, the Soviets had to follow, or try to follow, beginning a program in 1986 to build the "Tupolev 2000" SSTO launch vehicle.
 Since the American effort was basically hopeless, the Soviet effort was effectively dead at the outset.